-Indicator Report Page GRI- 205: Anti-corruption 205-2 Communication and training about anti-corruption policies and procedures a.
+Indicator Report Page GRI- 205 5: Anti-corruption 205-2 Communication and training about anti- corruption policies and procedures a.
 Total number and percentage of governance body members that the organization's anti-corruption policies and procedures have been communicated to, broken down by region. b.
 Total number and percentage of employees that the organization's anti-corruption policies and procedures have been communicated to, broken down by employee category and region. c.
+Total number and percentage of business partners that the organization's anti-corruption policies and procedures have been communicated to, broken down by type of business partner and region. c.
 Total number and percentage of business partners that the organization's anti-corruption policies and procedures have been communicated to, broken down by type of business partner and region.
 Describe if the organization's anti-corruption policies and procedures have been communicated to any other persons or organizations. d.
 Total number and percentage of governance body members that have received training on anti-corruption, broken down by region. e.
-Total number and percentage of employees that have received training on anti-corruption, broken down by employee category and region.
+Total number and percentage of employees that have received training on anti-corruption, broken down by region.
 23 205-3 Confirmed incidents of corruption and actions taken a.
 Total number and nature of confirmed incidents of corruption. b.
-Total number of confirmed incidents in which employees were dismissed or disciplined for corruption.
-C. Total number of confirmed incidents when contracts with business partners were terminated or not renewed due to violations related to corruption. d.
+Total number of confirmed incidents in which employees were dismissed or disciplined for corruption. c.
+Total number of confirmed incidents when contracts with business partners were terminated or not renewed due to violations related to corruption. d.
 Public legal cases regarding corruption brought against the organization or its employees during the reporting period and the outcomes of such cases.
-No incidents of corruption were reported.
-GRI- 206: Anti-competitive Behavior 206-1 Legal actions for anti- competitive behavior, anti-trust, and monopoly practices a.
-Number of legal actions pending or completed during the reporting period regarding anti-competitive behavior and violations of anti-trust and monopoly legislation in which the organization has been identified as a participant. b.
+No incidents of corruptior were reported.
+GRI- 206 5: Anti-competitive Behavior 206-1 Legal actions for anti- competitive behavior, anti-trust, and monopoly practices a.
+Number of legal actions pending or completed during the reporting period regarding anti- competitive behavior and violations of anti-trust and monopoly legislation in which the organization has been identified as a participant. b.
 Main outcomes of completed legal actions, including any decisions or judgments.
-No incidents of corruption were reported.
+No incidents of corruptior were reported.